Which is best for you depends on numerous factors - see the list below for a comparison of features to help you decide.

 AGA 7 Series eR7 (or Total Control) - all-electric.

 AGA 60 - all-electric or electric ovens and four-zone gas burner hob.

-All gas and oil models need a flue - oil must be a vertical chimney (conventional flue) and gas can either be this, or a smaller horizontal fanned 'power flue' (which has an audible fan mounted on the cooker).
+All gas and oil models needed a flue - oil must be a vertical chimney (conventional flue) and gas either be this, or a smaller horizontal fanned 'power flue' (which has an audible fan mounted on the cooker).

-Traditional electric models (13amp and Economy 7) have a small 28mm diameter pipe running horizontally to a fan box mounted outside to vent the cooking smells from the ovens.
+Traditional electric models (13amp and Economy 7) had a small 28mm diameter pipe running horizontally to a fan box mounted outside to vent the cooking smells from the ovens.

-AGA 7 Series models (and Dual and Total Control) have the option of a 'room vent' model or the fanned oven vent system fitted to the traditional electric models.
+AGA 7 Series models (and Dual and Total Control) are 'room vented' as standard, or have the option of a fanned oven vent system similar to that fitted to the traditional electric models.